-The Office of Doctoral Studies (324 Thorndike Hall, 212-678-4058) is a service for doctorate students.
+The Office of Doctoral Studies (528 West 121st St., Room 324, 212-678-4058) is a service for doctorate students.
 The office and website have a number of informational packets for doctoral students, including program plan requirements, certification exam information, proposal and dissertation style manuals and so on.
 We encourage newly admitted doctorate students to visit the Office of Doctoral Studies and/or website in order to get these informational packets.

 The website is:

 When students are admitted to the program, they are assigned an advisor to assist with program planning.
 Advisor assignments are made on the basis of the information contained in a student's application.
 To the extent possible, students will be matched with faculty with whom they share some interests.
 However, once students are enrolled they are free to change advisors, if they find another faculty member with whom they would like to work.
 This is not an unusual occurrence.
 Changing advisors requires agreement from both the current and the proposed faculty advisor and is accomplished by obtaining both their signatures on a form obtained from the Doctoral Program Administrator.